Diving at Tabarca Island

 What diving spots will we find there?

-We have a wide range of diving spots at Tabarca Island’s Marine Reserve for all different levels.
-Luckily, there is usually no current, making the dives accessible to everyone.
+We have a wide range of diving spots at Tabarca Island’s Marine Reserve, suitable for all levels.
+The lack of strong currents makes these dives accessible to everyone, resulting in an enjoyable and safe diving experience.

 Escull Negre